acanhamc/Canham_clyne_data_journalism_spring_2020_coursework/README.md

 # Canham_clyne_data_journalism_spring_2020_coursework
-This is a repo for coursework for JOUR 772 at the University of Maryland, Philip Merrill College of Journalism
+This is a repo for coursework for JOUR 772 at the University of Maryland.
+This is where the work goes